 Why Volunteer at a Food Bank?

 How do you spend your precious free time?
 Do you hunker down for a Netflix marathon, head to the gym or pursue a hobby you love?
 For many people, there’s not a lot of free time left in a typical week after subtracting out hours spent working and fulfilling other responsibilities.
-In spite of this, large numbers of people across the country pledge to volunteer at their local food banks.
+In spite of this, large numbers of people across the country pledge to volunteer at their local soup kitchens, food pantries, and food banks.
 Many of Feeding America’s corporate partners also invite their employees to clear their calendars for special volunteering opportunities.
 They open up their schedules and their lives to help out their neighbors in need, and as a result, the Feeding America network has the manpower necessary to provide food to 46 million people in need each year.

 Over the past few months, Feeding America has been shining a light on the importance of volunteerism to our food bank network.
 Since time is such a limited commodity, we asked three of our corporate partners to share why they value volunteerism to help provide new answers to the simple question “why volunteer at a food bank?”
 Here’s what they had to say:

 Bank of America

 “Volunteering is a rewarding and meaningful way to help our communities grow and thrive,” said Kerry Sullivan, president of the Bank of America Charitable Foundation.
 “Our employees are passionate about hunger relief, providing nearly 90,000 volunteer hours in 2015 and this year participating in more than 100 volunteer events during the month of April.”